atomiclabs/hyperdex/.github/ISSUE_TEMPLATE/other.md

 ---
-name: "\U0001F308 Other"
+name: '🌈 Other'
-about: Anything else
+about: 'Anything else'
 ---

 <!-- Please try to write as clear and concise as possible. -->